 About 私たちについて

 KYOTOGRAPHIE, held in the spring in the ancient city of Kyoto, is one of the few truly international artistic events taking place in Japan.
-While honoring its millennium of history and tradition, Kyoto is at the same time a leading light of culture on an international scale.
+While honouring its millennium of history and tradition, Kyoto is at the same time a leading light of culture on an international scale.
 Valuable collections of photography and works by internationally renowned artists are exhibited in elegant, historic buildings as well as modern architectural spaces.
 Some shows feature the work of traditional artisans, while others highlight collaborations with the most modern technology.
 The exhibitions are presented outside the traditional galley format and work in harmony with the spaces in which they reside.
 Our goal is to present a multifaceted photography festival that cannot be found anywhere else but Kyoto.

-In this effort we have benefited from the assistance of numerous corporations, organizations and individuals, as well as the city, prefectural and national governments.
+In this effort we have benefited from the assistance of numerous corporations, organisations and individuals, as well as the city, prefectural and national governments.
 Without this support, KYOTOGRAPHIE would not be possible.
 Young people, in particular, have the potential to serve as a link between Japan and the rest of the world.
 While every day of preparation has been a process of trial and error, each one has brought new encounters and opportunities.
 We are confident this fusion of the new and the old will bring about new ways of thinking, and propel our festival to new heights.

 Lucille Reyboz & Yusuke Nakanishi